How to Dehydrate Sweet Potatoes in a Food Dehydrator: Important Things You Should Know

 Dehydrating Process

-1. Using the food trays, lay out each piece of the sweet potatoes, making sure that they are only one layer thick and that there is no overlapping.
+1. Using the dehydrator trays, lay out each piece of the sweet potato slices, making sure that they are only one layer thick and that there is no overlapping.
 This is to ensure that every slice is going to get evenly dried just like the rest of the batch.

 2. Before stacking the food trays inside, allow the dehydrator to warm up to the desired temperature setting.
 In this case, set the temperature level at around 140 degrees Fahrenheit.

-4. Once your desired crispiness is already achieved, allow the sweet potato chips a couple of minutes to cool down to room temperature.
+1. Once your desired crispiness is already achieved, allow the sweet potato chips a couple of minutes to cool down to room temperature.
+Test the sweet potatoes for doneness by pressing a piece—if it feels soft or leaves an indentation, it needs more time in the dehydrator.
+The sweet potatoes should be dry and brittle, not soft or damp, before storing.
 After which, it can now be stored inside a mason jar, an airtight re-sealable bag, or your favorite container.
 If you did not add any oil, this batch could last up to 12 months.

 Other Fruits or Vegetables You Can Dehydrate

 Aside from sweet potatoes, there are tons of other foods that you can dehydrate using your trusted food dehydrator.
 One such example is fruits, which can then be added to salads, granola dishes, or used as a trail mix.
-Among the most common dried fruits are peaches, bananas, pears, pineapple, plums, and grapes.
+Among the most common dried fruits are peaches, bananas, pears, pineapple, plums, and grapes, and there are many more options when you explore what fruit you can dehydrate at home.

 If you prefer the tons of vitamins and nutrients that vegetables offer, you can also choose to dry a wide range of options.
-Similar to dried fruits, they can be eaten as is or added to soups and stews for an excellent flavor.
+Similar to dried fruits, they can be eaten as is or added to soups and stews for an excellent flavor, and you can experiment with dehydrated fruit recipes for delicious snacks to complement your vegetable chips.
 Tomatoes, mushrooms, and onions, like the sweet potatoes, should be blanched prior to dehydration to prevent discoloration.

 Other kinds of vegetables that can be dried using a food dehydrator are beets, carrots, greens, squash, peas, corn, pumpkin, celery, and broccoli.
+Many of these are among the best vegetables for food dehydration because they retain excellent flavor and nutrients when dried properly.
 Definitely, meats can also be dehydrated and turned into jerky.
+Frozen produce can also be preserved by dehydrating frozen vegetables, giving you another way to stock your pantry.
 Just make sure to use a pre-cooked, lean meat to lessen the risk of food-related illnesses.

 How to Use Dehydrated Sweet Potatoes